About Practical Engineering Management

-Yet, very often, when I read something super inspiring and returned to my day-to-day job, it wasn’t that obvious to me HOW I should implement all of that.
-E.g., how to empower people, build trust, and measure success or track progress.
-For many years I kept asking myself questions like:
+Yet, very often, when I read something super inspiring and returned to my day-to-day job, it wasn’t obvious to me HOW I should implement all of that.
+For many years, I kept asking myself questions like:

-- Can we create a tangible plan for technology based on Richar Rumelt’s experience in building strategies for the biggest businesses worldwide?
+Can we create a tangible plan for technology based on Richar Rumelt’s experience in building strategies for the biggest businesses?

-For most of my leadership career (as Tech Lead, Engineering Manager, and Director of Engineering, but also as mentor or leader for those who didn’t report to me), I experimented with bringing these inspirations and lessons to our day-to-day work.
+For most of my leadership career (as Tech Lead, Engineering Manager, Director of Engineering, and Engineering Site Leader), I experimented with bringing these inspirations and lessons to our day-to-day work.

 Some of these achievements are documented already, e.g.:

-- Multi-year story of improving product delivery from 1/month to on-demand.
-Originally inspired by Toyota’s Stop-the-line method: https://medium.com/azimolabs/the-evolution-of-apps-quality-assurance-at-azimo-b2fa31d5cc5e
+Multi-year story of improving product delivery from 1/month to on-demand.
+Originally inspired by Toyota’s Stop-the-line method.

-- …actually, the entire blog — AzimoLabs, which I initiated many years ago, was created to inspire engineers to do more than write code.
+The entire blog — AzimoLabs, which I initiated many years ago in a company I worked for was created to inspire engineers to do more than write code.

 Some of these articles can be outdated in terms of technicalities.
-But motivations and later outcomes of these initiatives had their roots in building truly empowered teams, focused on long-term success, inspired by lessons I learned from Ed Catmull, Bill Campbell, Richard Rumelt, and many other influential leaders, mentors, and researchers.
+However, the motivations and outcomes of these initiatives had their roots in building truly empowered teams focused on long-term success, inspired by lessons I learned from Ed Catmull, Bill Campbell, Richard Rumelt, and many other influential leaders, mentors, and researchers.

 What is Practical Engineering Management?

 Instead, I’ll focus on implementing these values in your day-to-day work.
-What we will come up with here you can call the MVP of Engineering Management.
-The solutions I will present won’t be complex, standardized, or very mature.
 You will get something to implement relatively quickly, so you can start building good team habits in the fastest possible way.
 I want to provide you with the solid ground you can build upon based on years of my experience.

-- Psychological value - Practical Engineering Management will help you become an influential and self-confident leader.
+You will become an influential and self-confident leader.
 With all practical hints and materials, your work will be conscious and thoughtful.